loreweaver-xyz/llm-weaver/README.md

 - **Healthcare Virtual Assistants:** Creating healthcare assistants that provide follow-up advice and reminders based on past user health queries.

 - **AI-Driven MMO NPC Interactions:** Enhancing MMO experiences by enabling NPCs to have contextually relevant interactions with players based on past encounters.

-## How to Use

-Follow the [crate level documentation](https://docs.rs/loom/latest/loom/) for a detailed explanation of how to use the library.

 ## Contribution